The64thGamer/cheeseepedia/content/wiki/Chuck E Cheese Northridge Summer Show 2024 Part 2.md

 +++
 {{Showtape|title=Summer Show 2024|image=Sumpt24.png|date=July 8th, 2024|studiochdnetwork=y|studiocnetwork=y|cybernetwork=y|3stagenetwork=y}}

-**_Chuck E. Cheese Summer Show 2024 Part 2**_ was a another summer show released on July 8, 2024.
+**_Chuck E. Cheese Legacy Summer Show 2024 Part 2**_ was an another summer show released on July 8, 2024 and was exclusively played in Northridge until July 28, 2024.
 It features a variety of songs released from 2017-2023.
-The show features 9 songs.
+The show features “Together We’ve Got It” & “I Love Sparkles”  as the only programmed songs in the playlist.
+This playlist also plays at Hicksville after their Grand Reopening on July 19th.

 ## Show List: ##